nmcdonnell-kx/docs/docs/interfaces/kafka/reference.md

 _Most-recent subscription to a topic_

-Syntax: `.kfk.Subscription[x]`
+Syntax: `.kfk.Subscription[clid]`

 Where

--   `x` is the integer value of the client ID which the subscription is being requested for
+-   `clid` is the integer value of the client ID which the subscription is being requested for

 returns a table with the topic, partition, offset and metadata of the most recent subscription.